Free digital copy

 Get your free copyOn the evening Speciality Food speaks to Farm Shop Reviews founder Taylor Dunn, the dust is settling on a remarkable day in British farming history, with an estimated 10,000 farmers having descended on Westminster to protest against proposed Inheritance Tax measures levied against them in the autumn Budget.

-It was one of the largest collective movements by the UK’s farming industry in living memory…and a reminder to the British public about the hardworking people behind the scenes, working tirelessly to put food on their plates.
+It was one of the largest collective movements by the UK’s farming industry in living memory…and a reminder to the British public about the people behind the scenes, working tirelessly to put food on their plates.

-Taylor, and fellow Farm Shop Reviews collaborator George Buckley are part of a younger, newer generation discovering rural retailing, and finding it a real tonic from the anonymity of supermarkets.
+Taylor, and fellow Farm Shop Reviews collaborator George Buckley, are part of a younger, newer generation discovering rural retailing, and finding it a real tonic from the anonymity of supermarkets.
 Farming is something we should all be fighting for, they say, preserving long held traditions, skills and food security for now, and for the future.
 Taylor explains why farm shops matter to him.

 What are your thoughts on the new Inheritance Tax rules?